Venus: Magnetic field and core

 One possibility is that Venus has no solid inner core, or that its core is not cooling, so that the entire liquid part of the core is at approximately the same temperature.
-Another possibility is that its core has already completely solidified.
-The state of the core is highly dependent on the concentration of sulfur, which is unknown at present.
+Another possibility is that its core has already been completely solidified.
+The state of the core is highly dependent on the concentration of sulphur, which is unknown at present.

+Another possibility is that the absence of a large impact on Venus (contra the Earth's "Moon-forming" impact) left the core of Venus stratified from the core's incremental formation, and without the forces to initiate/sustain convection, and thus a "geodynamo".

-The weak magnetosphere around Venus means that the solar wind is interacting directly with its outer atmosphere.
-Here, ions of hydrogen and oxygen are being created by the dissociation of water molecules from ultraviolet radiation.
-The solar wind then supplies energy that gives some of these ions sufficient velocity to escape Venus's gravity field.
+The weak magnetosphere around Venus means that the solar wind interacts directly with its outer atmosphere.
+Here, ions of hydrogen and oxygen are being created by the dissociation of water molecules due to ultraviolet radiation.
+The solar wind then supplies energy that gives some of these ions sufficient speed to escape Venus's gravity field.
 This erosion process results in a steady loss of low-mass hydrogen, helium, and oxygen ions, whereas higher-mass molecules, such as carbon dioxide, are more likely to be retained.
 Atmospheric erosion by the solar wind could have led to the loss of most of Venus's water during the first billion years after it formed.
 However, the planet may have retained a dynamo for its first 2–3 billion years, so the water loss may have occurred more recently.
 The erosion has increased the ratio of higher-mass deuterium to lower-mass hydrogen in the atmosphere 100 times compared to the rest of the solar system.